Is your Spider plant falling over?

 This technique helps in managing the plant over a long period.

 On the other hand, the hard pruning method is only suitable for hardy plants.
-Still, if you think the Spider plant is falling over because of this reason, it shouldn't be a concerning factor.
+Still, if you think the Spider plant is flopping over because of this reason, it shouldn’t be a concerning factor.

 In the meantime, you must take care of the plant and monitor any possible signs of other issues.

-6. Pest Attack On The Plant
+7. Pest Attack On The Plant

 You can't rule out the pest attack!